learn-co-curriculum/phase-0-intro-to-css/README.md

 As we write CSS these are the type of questions we might ask ourselves:

-- Should we layout the text in a single or double column?
+- Should the layout of the text be in a single or double column?
 - Should we use a different font color for the header?
 - How should the same content appear differently on a desktop vs. a mobile device?